 About Advocacy Day

-We will turn Capitol Hill purple and rally for pancreatic cancer research through meetings with your members of Congress.
+You will turn Capitol Hill purple with hundreds of fellow advocates and rally for pancreatic cancer research through meetings with your members of Congress.
 You will not be alone.
-We will arrange group meetings for you to sit down with your elected officials and/or their staff, and we will provide you with all of the resources you need to be successful.
-Expect to attend meetings on Capitol Hill until at least 5 p.m. on Tuesday, June 19.
+We will arrange group meetings for you to sit down with your elected officials and/or their staff, and we will provide you with all the resources you need to be successful.
+Expect to attend meetings on Capitol Hill until at least 5 p.m. on Tuesday, June 25.

 We will set up appointments with your members of Congress for you ahead of time and distribute the schedules on Monday.
 Please do not contact members of Congress to set up meetings yourself.
 If you set up an appointment for yourself, you could prevent other constituents from getting an appointment, or create complications with meetings that we are scheduling for you.